udel-biotm-lab/BioProKGTM/textmining/README.md

     python2 /textmining/scripts/EDG/RE_Script_For_Argument_Extraction.py /textmining/Input/Abstract /textmining/Rules > /textmining/Outputs/tsv/abstract_relations.tsv
     ```

+    Example input directory can be found in: `/textmining/Input/Abstract`

+    Example rule directory can be found in: `/textmining/Rules`

+    Example TSV outputs can be found in: `/textmining/Outputs/tsv`

 ## Matching Dictionary Terms

 1. Run the script `adding_dictionary_matches_after_running_edg.py` to match the dictionary terms and their corresponding types and concept IDs from the arguments involved in relations.